mnorelli/angular-ui-practice/README.md

 Now, go check out the starter code in `starter-code/app` and see what we're working with.
 The starter code is a basic Angular app using stuff you've mostly already seen. _(Note: we are stepping back for simplicity.
 There is no need to install with `bower` or run a server to test this code.
 Everything here is on the front-end.)_

 Take a few minutes and browse through the code that's there and investigate how it works and what it's doing.

-## Add UI-Bootstrap - Independent Practice (5 minutes)

-The community-made library UI-Bootstrap refactors many Bootstrap Components that relied on jQuery to instead use Angular.

-Follow the UI-Bootstrap getting started guide to add UI-Bootstrap to your project.
-Don't worry about changing the styles of existing elements in the starter code, but as you experiment with adding elements today, you can try the UI-Bootstrap versions.

-The Bootstrap docs say you should add `<meta name="viewport" content="width=device-width, initial-scale=1">`.
-What does the `viewport` meta tag do?

 ## ngClass - Codealong (10 mins)